cloudnative-pg/cloudnative-pg/docs/src/faq.md

 **Are there any other operators for Postgres out there?**

 Yes, of course.
-And our advice is that you look at all of them and compare them with CloudNativePG before forming your decision.
+And our advice is that you look at all of them and compare them with CloudNativePG before making your decision.
 You will see that most of these operators use an external failover management tool (Patroni or similar) and rely on stateful sets.